richarddahl/uno/docs/errors/errors.md

 ## Integration Guidelines

-- Catch and handle `CustomError` in orchestrator-level code.
+- Catch and handle `FrameworkError` in orchestrator-level code.
 - Surface only user-appropriate error messages to external clients or interfaces.
 - Log full context for internal audits and debugging.